 A great tool to help you plot your novel is Plottr, and outlining software built specifically for authors who need help plotting the novels.

 A great feature about Plottr is that they have pre-built templates for a number of different plotting structures, including the Five Act Structure.
-So basically, if you want a guide that will hold your hand through the entire process, making it much easier for you, then we recommend you check Plottr out.
+So basically, if you want a guide that will hold your hand through the entire process, making it much easier for you, then I recommend you check Plottr out.